Ice Age: The Meltdown

-Ice Age: The Meltdown is a 2006 American computer-animated adventure comedy film produced by Blue Sky Studios and distributed by 20th Century Fox.
+Ice Age: The Meltdown is a 2006 American animated adventure comedy film produced by Blue Sky Studios and distributed by 20th Century Fox.
 It is the sequel to Ice Age (2002) and the second installment in the Ice Age film series.
-The film was directed by Carlos Saldanha (in his feature directorial debut).
+The film was directed by Carlos Saldanha from a screenplay written by Peter Gaulke, Gerry Swallow, and Jim Hecht, and a story by Gaulke and Swallow.
 Ray Romano, John Leguizamo, Denis Leary, and Chris Wedge reprise their roles from the first Ice Age film, with newcomers Seann William Scott, Josh Peck, and Queen Latifah joining the cast.
 In the film, Manny, Sid, and Diego attempt to escape an impending flood, during which Manny finds love.

 The film premiered in Belgium on March 1, 2006, and in the United States on March 31.
 Despite receiving mixed reviews from critics, it grossed $667 million worldwide, marking it the third highest-grossing film of 2006 and the highest-grossing animated film of 2006.
 Three more sequels were released: Ice Age: Dawn of the Dinosaurs in 2009, Ice Age: Continental Drift in 2012, and Ice Age: Collision Course in 2016.

 Plot

-Manny, Sid, and Diego live in a valley surrounded by a high ice wall on all sides.
+Manny, Sid, and Diego live in a valley that is surrounded by a high ice wall on all sides and is inhabited by many other creatures.
 The trio discovers that the ice wall is actually a dam that is barely holding a reservoir that could flood the valley if it fails.
 A vulture tells them that there is a boat at the other end of the valley that may save them, but they must reach it in three days.
 A chunk of ice breaks off from the top of the dam, initiating their immediate evacuation.
-Manny is also struggling with the thought of possibly being the last mammoth.
-Meanwhile, Cretaceous, a Cymbospondylus and Maelstrom, a Pliosauroidea—both frozen since the Mesozoic era—escape due to melting ice and seek to eat all the mammals they can during the flood.
+Manny is also struggling with the thought of possibly being the last mammoth alive.

-The trio meet Ellie, a mammoth who believes she is an opossum, and Crash and Eddie, two mischievous opossums whom Ellie believes to be her brothers.
-Sid invites them to escape the flood, and Ellie accepts.
-After an encounter with Cretaceous and Maelstrom while crossing a pond, Sid tries to teach Diego, who has aquaphobia, how to swim, while Ellie realizes that she is a mammoth.
-Manny begins to fall in love with her, but denies his feelings because he feels like he is replacing his deceased wife and child.
-However, Ellie distances herself from Manny when he suggests "saving their species".
-They ultimately reconcile when they must co-operate to save the group.
+Meanwhile, Cretaceous, a Metriorhynchus, and Maelstrom, a Globidens—both frozen since the Mesozoic era—escape due to melting ice and seek to eat all the mammals they can during the flood.
+On their journey to the boat, the trio meet Ellie, a mammoth who believes she is an opossum, and Crash and Eddie, two mischievous opossums whom Ellie believes to be her brothers.
+Sid invites them to join their journey to the boat, and Ellie accepts.
+After a dangerous encounter with Cretaceous and Maelstrom while crossing a pond, Ellie realizes that she is a mammoth.
+Manny begins to fall in love with her, but denies his feelings at first because he feels like he is replacing his deceased wife and child.
+Despite this bonding moment with Manny, she distances herself from him when he suggests "saving their species".
+Ellie and Manny later reconcile.

-Sid is kidnapped by a tribe of mini-sloths who believe him to be a deity.
-Sid believes that he has found respect, but they plan to sacrifice him by tossing him into a volcano, which they believe will stop the flood; Sid narrowly escapes.
-After being harassed by vultures, the group finds the boat behind a field of hot geysers.
+The herd takes a break for the night.
+The next day, the group finds the boat behind a field of hot geysers.
 Manny, Sid, and Diego separate from Ellie, Crash, and Eddie when the two mammoths argue about which route is safest.